rjwalls/picoCTF/README.md

 vagrant up
 ```

+The default credentials for the SHELL are "vagrant:vagrant".

 These commands perform the following:

 1. Get the source code at the most recent development state (`git`)